 In October 2018, the IASB issued an amendment to IFRS 3, effective for annual periods beginning on or after January 1, 2020 with early adoption permitted.
 The amendment clarifies that a business must include, at minimum, an input and a substantive process that together contribute to the ability to create outputs, and assists companies in determining whether an acquisition is a business combination or an acquisition of a group of assets by providing supplemental guidance for assessing whether an acquired process is substantive.
-The Company has decided to early adopt the amendments to IFRS 3 effective June 25, 2019 and apply the amended standard in assessing business combinations on a prospective basis.
 For acquisitions that are determined to be acquisitions of assets as opposed to business combinations, the Company allocates the transaction price to the individual identifiable assets acquired and liabilities assumed based on their relative fair values, and no goodwill is recognized.
 Acquisitions that continue to meet the definition of a business combination are accounted for under the acquisition method.
 The policy was applied in the asset acquisition (note 5).

-Notes to the Consolidated Financial Statements For the Period June 25, 2019 to December 31, 2019 (Expressed in United States Dollars, unless otherwise indicated)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2020 (Expressed in United States Dollars, unless otherwise indicated)